gokyo renjo la pass trek

 Detailed Overview

+The 12-day Gokyo Renjo La Pass Trek stands out to be a top-notch destination that offers the unparalleled views of some of the iconic peaks in the world, where more than 10 mountains, including the Makalu, Cho Oyu, Pumori, Ama Dablam, Lhotse, and even the climbing peak of Lobuche, befriend throughout the journey reminding us that every challenges en route comes with greatest reward.
 It is a dream-come-true adventure for lone hikers who love to explore something unique, barren terrains, and the rich tapestry of Sherpa culture as it follows the ancient route, unlike the Everest Base Camp Trek.
-This 12-day Gokyo Renjo La Pass Trek stands out to be a top-notch destination that offers the unparalleled views of some of the iconic peaks in the world, where more than 10 mountains, including the Makalu, Cho Oyu, Pumori, Ama Dablam, Lhotshe, and even the climbing peak of Lobuche, befriend throughout the journey reminding us that every challenges en route comes with greatest reward.

-This Gokyo Lake Renjo La Pass Trekking route meanders through the "Sagarmatha National Park" right from the beginning, after taking an astonishing flight to Lukla from Kathmandu, and the walking trail head begins soon after, towards Phakding along the glacier-fed Dudh Koshi River side by side.
+The adventure winds through the "Sagarmatha National Park" right from the beginning, after taking an astonishing flight to Lukla from Kathmandu, and the walking trail head begins soon after, towards Phakding, along the glacier-fed Dudh Koshi River side by side.
 While navigating through the forested area, make sure to catch a glimpse of rare wildlife, as more than 12 elusive red pandas, Himalayan tahr, and more than 8 snow leopards at higher elevations were found in 2025 - a haven for wanderers.

-Throughout the journey, this trek bypasses several sherpa villages, the ancient ones such as Luza, Machhmero, Dole, Tongma, Lungden, Lhabarma, Pangka, through Nilibuk Cave with an insight into the traditional lifestyle of sherpa communities with no influx of modernization, unlike the regular standard route, letting you get an in-depth knowledge about how traditional tea houses and trailheads were like in the 1980s era.
+This high pass himalayan odyssey bypasses several Sherpa villages, the ancient ones such as Luza, Machhmero, Dole, Tongma, Lungden, Lhabarma, Pangka, through Nilibuk Cave, with an insight into the traditional lifestyle of Sherpa communities with no influx of modernization, unlike the regular standard route, letting you get an in-depth knowledge about how traditional tea houses and trailheads were like in the 1980s era.
 En route, you'll also visit some of the ancient monasteries dotted with whitewashed mani walls, chortens, red shrines, and colorful Tibetan prayer flags influenced by Tibetan Buddhism.

-The highest point is Renjo La Pass, which this expedition attains, showcasing the best 360 panorama vista of Makalu, Rolwaling Range, Tingri, and stretches to over Tibetan Range with the spectacular vista of Cho Oyu touching the Tibetan Border.
+The highest point of this trailhead, Renjo La Pass at 5360 meters, showcases the panorama 360 degrees vista of Makalu, Rolwaling Range, Tingri, and stretches to the Tibetan Range with the spectacular vista of Cho Oyu touching the Tibetan Border.
 Standing here, bypassing such rugged sections, will surely make you feel that every step that you've undertaken in this journey has become noteworthy.

-All in all, this trek to Gokyo and Renjo La is an once in a life time adventure that fits all pace of hikers, whether you are a beginner, or have a limited time duration and don't want to have frustrating preparation to climb technical sections of other two high passes, then this adventure of 12 days is made for you!
-Now, it's your turn take whether to enlist this odyssey as your go to adventure for future, if so then wait no longer!
+All in all, this route to Gokyo and Renjo La is a once-in-a-lifetime adventure that fits all paces of hikers, whether you are a beginner or have a limited time duration and don't want to have frustrating preparation to climb the technical sections of the other two high passes, then this journey of 12 days is made for you!
+Now, it's your turn to decide whether to enlist this odyssey as your go-to adventure for the future.
+If so, then wait no longer!

-Please take a note that, this trek doesn't reach the base camp of Everest, however if you have a long duration holiday and want a bit more thrilling adventure 1 level up then, consider opting for EBC via Gokyo Lake that reaches the holy six lake and the foothill of the world's heighest peak at the same time.
+Please take note that this trek doesn't reach the base camp of Everest; however, if you have a long duration holiday and want a bit more thrilling adventure 1 level up, consider opting for EBC via Gokyo Lake, which reaches the holy six lakes and the foothill of the world's highest peak at the same time.

-Highlights of Gokyo Lake with Renjo La Pass
+Highlights of Gokyo Lakes and Renjo La Pass Trek

 • Witness panoramic views of Everest, Lhotse, Makalu, and Cho Oyu from Gokyo Ri, total 4 highest mountains in the world